gdisf/teaching-materials/css3-selectors/README.md

 ## Course description

-In this workshop, you will learn CSS3 selectors and properties.
-With your new skills, you'll be able to write more powerful CSS selectors and use CSS properties to slickly style and animate your page.
+In this workshop, you will learn modern CSS3 selectors that will let you write more powerful, specific CSS rules.
+You'll strengthen your CSS rule writing muscles, helping you be more comfortable in the <style> tag.

-The workshop will be a mix of lectures and hands-on exercises in pairs, and will be taught by [teacher X, tiny bio].
+The workshop will be a mix of lectures and hands-on exercises, and will be taught by [teacher X, tiny bio].
 This is a great follow-up workshop for those who have attended our HTML/CSS workshop.

 ### Prerequisites: